carloskiki/asm-feature-extraction/draft.md

 evaluation, and pairs from the same optimization level but different platform were formed for cross platform evaluation.

+TODO: Table with function count.

 ### Model

-These local models are evaluated on our dataset.

-- Qwen2.5-Coder [ref] with sizes 0.5B to 7B
+We evaluate both local models of various sizes and commercially deployed models.
+Qwen2.5-Coder [ref] with sizes 0.5B to 7B is used to run most local evaluations as its small size fitted our GPU capacity.
+Gemma3
 - Qwen3 [ref] with sizes 0.6 to 4B
 - Gemma-3n [ref] with sizes 0.5B to 4B